How you can cheaply buy an analogue camera on eBay: Step-by-step guide

-Buy analogue cameras on eBay
+Buy analog cameras on eBay

 Why should you listen to me?

-By buying and selling analogue cameras, I financed my second degree back then.
+By buying and selling analog cameras, I financed my second degree back then.
 The knowledge I have gathered over the last 7 years I want to pass on to you here.
-Even if you don't plan to open a photo business but are just looking for a bargain, this guide should help you.
+Even if you don’t plan to open a photo business but are just looking for a bargain, this guide should help you.

 Tip in advance: If you don’t know your way around, buy from a reputable dealer with a 30-day return policy

-All analogue cameras on the market are now over 30 years old, and in about half the cases, they are more or less defective.
-This means that many private individuals who own these cameras either have no or little knowledge about what exactly they are selling – for example, when selling an inheritance from grandpa.
+All analog cameras on the market are now over 30 years old, and in about half the cases, they are more or less defective.
+This means that many private individuals who own these cameras either have no or little knowledge about exactly what they are selling – for example, when selling an inheritance from grandpa.
 But even commercial dealers often reach their limits when it comes to reliably testing all functions.

 Choosing the right camera